Sondeyy/katacoda-scenarios/ros_example/step1.md

 Install ROS-Base.
 Enter 'y', when asked for it.
 `sudo apt install ros-noetic-ros-base`{{execute}}

-Source ROS.
+Source ROS to make commands known to the active terminal.
 `source /opt/ros/noetic/setup.bash`{{execute}}

-Install Dependencies for building packages.
+Install Dependencies for building packages with python.
 Enter 'y', when asked for it.
 `sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential`{{execute}}

 Initialize and update rosdep.